Galettes and Brioches for Epiphany

 - water a little more if the mixture is very dry

 - jam for glazing apricot or plum works well

 - Beat the eggs and place in a small bowl.
-You will need to reserve about a tablespoon for brushing on the brioche before cooking.

 - Place the flour, caster sugar, salt and yeast into the mixer bowl.